-The city approved a nearly $362 million operating budget and a $198 million capital budget.
-Essentially, the former covers the costs of running the city, the latter in helping build it.
-Our property taxes pay for the operating budget.
+The city approved a $362 million operating budget and a $198 million capital budget.
+Essentially, the former covers the costs of running the city, the latter in building it.

-“There’s only one taxpayer.” was a refrain repeated several times over the course of the evening’s budget deliberations.
+“There’s only one taxpayer.” was a refrain repeated several times over the course of the council’s budget deliberations.
 “When the province dumps costs on us,” said Mayor Jeff Lehman, “what it does is puts us in the position of either backfilling the reduction in provincial funding, or saying ‘okay, we’re going to accept the services to our residents is reduced.’ so it kind of makes us the bad guys.”
-The city’s budget executive summary indicates, as a result of budget cuts on the provincial level, $1.6 million has been added to the city’s bottom line.
-That means for an extra 0.65% to the overall tax increase.
+In the city’s budget executive summary, it indicates that as a result of budget cuts on the provincial level, $2.3 million has been added to the city’s bottom line.
+That added an extra 0.95% to the overall tax increase.

 Funding towards the social services that help out Barrie residents saw an overall increase in funding this year, including increased funding to the county paramedic services, while one program benefitting social housing took a hit.